koffeeya/Interactive-Data-Viz-Portfolio/Project2/README.md

 ### Data Sources
 I analyzed multiple data sources for this project.

-1. **Tribal schools metadata:** Initial list was taken from the [Bureau of Indian Education website](https://bie.edu/Schools/), with operators and cities added from [Wikipedia](https://en.wikipedia.org/wiki/Bureau_of_Indian_Education), and latitude and longitude collected manually from Google searches.
+1. **Tribal schools metadata:** Initial list was taken from the [Bureau of Indian Education website](https://bie.edu/Schools/), with operators and cities added from [Wikipedia](https://en.wikipedia.org/wiki/Bureau_of_Indian_Education).
+Addresses added manually from Google searches, and latitude and longitude generated in Google Sheets using [this tutorial from Will Geary](https://willgeary.github.io/data/2016/11/04/Geocoding-with-Google-Sheets.html).

 2. **Tribal schools scorecard data:** Math and ELA scorecard results were scraped from individual PDFs on the [Bureau of Indian Education website](https://bie.edu/HowAreWeDoing/2015-2016ReportCards/index.htm).
 Data limited to the 2015-2016 school year.